compsecio/ctfbook/src/injections/ssti.md

     ```${{<%[%'"}}%\.```

-2. After elucidating which web framework, consult an SSTI cheat sheet or use an automated tool like [this plugin](https://github.com/epinna/tplmap/blob/master/burp_extension/README.md) for Burp Suite.
+2. After elucidating which web framework, consult an [SSTI cheat sheet like this](https://github.com/swisskyrepo/PayloadsAllTheThings/tree/master/Server%20Side%20Template%20Injection) or use an automated tool like [this plugin](https://github.com/epinna/tplmap/blob/master/burp_extension/README.md) for Burp Suite.